AndreRudolph/impulsephp-doc/docs/client/components.md

 <h6>Rendering</h6>
 For rendering the component you can implement the <span class="code-hint">getTemplate</span> method.
 By adding
-<span class="code-hint">{...attributes}</span> you ensure that all attributes coming from the parent classes are set
+<span class="code-hint">{...attributes}</span> you ensure that all attributes (id, data attributes, class, etc.)
-correctly.
+coming from the parent classes are set correctly.

 <pre class="imp-code code-white  language-js">
 <code class="language-js">export class Message extends AbstractReactComponent